 Before any cleaning attempt, you should first unplug the dryer in order to not get zapped, as you may need to unbolt some screws.

 Depending on the type of dryer, the lint trap compartment can be accessed by either removing the front or the backplate of the dryer.
 For the top-filter dryer, a.k.a the type of dryer with the lint trap on a corner of the top plate near the control, it would be at the back.
 And for the front-load dryer, a.k.a. the ones with the lint traps just behind the dryer’s door, you’ll have to remove the front plate.
 Be prepared to remove a lot of screws.
 Also, be careful with the wires, as dryers may have wired devices attached to the plate; you’ll have to remove these devices first.
+In addition, to facilitate the cleaning process, a dryer lint cleaner could come in handy.
+This tool could help us to reach the smallest area of the dryer.

 Once you have opened up the dryer and get access to the lint trap compartment underneath the lint screen slot, take it out.
 Then remove the lint inside it by hand or with a vacuum cleaner.
 Then reattach the lint trap slot and rewire and reattach the front/backplate.